Multiple Sclerosis Centers of Excellence

 April 5, 2018

-There is now a generic glatiramer 40 mg 3x week product available from Mylan.
-There are some facilities and Consolidated Mail Outpatient Pharmacies (CMOPs) which have begun a therapeutic interchange with this product from the branded Copaxone® product.
-The National Pharmacy Benefits Management Services (PBM) is working with the field to improve the communication thread on this interchange.
-To decrease the number of potential interchanges a patient may have, PBM and CMOP have agreed to use the Sandoz product for glatiramer 20 mg dose and the Mylan product for glatiramer 40 mg dose.
+There is now a generic glatiramer 40 mg TIW product available from Mylan.
+There are some facilities and Consolidated Mail Outpatient Pharmacies (CMOPs) which have begun a therapeutic interchange with this product from the branded Copaxone product.
+The National Pharmacy Benefits Management Services (PBM) is working with facility pharmacies to assist with this change.
+To decrease the number of potential interchanges a Veteran may have, the PBM and CMOP have agreed to use the Sandoz product for glatiramer 20 mg dose and the Mylan product for glatiramer 40 mg dose.

 There are patient and provider letters regarding this therapeutic interchange.
 They can be found at Clinical Guidance Patient and Provider Letters.
 The provider letter notes the GATE TRIAL in JAMA Neurol.
 2015; 72(12):1433-1441 which should be reviewed.
 This study was conducted using the Synthon/Mylan product.

 Veterans will need to have the corresponding auto injector for the product dispensed.
 All the auto injectors are available from the CMOP.
 If you cannot identify which product to order, please contact your pharmacy and they can help you.
-The field has been provided the ordering information for each injector and have been provided education regarding each product requiring a specific auto injector.
+Facility pharmacies have been provided the ordering information for each injector and have been provided education regarding each product requiring a specific auto injector.
 Information from the FDA on the approval process for generic drugs may help in understanding the generic approval process.
 Both generic glatiramer products have product support programs in place.